aliciasillers/NLR-Identification/README.md

 2. nlrclass.sh

 Runs an R script that looks for class-specific motifs and sorts NLR loci into CNLs, TNLs, Novel Architecture NLRs (NANLs), and other NLRs (XNLs).
-Results are reported in four separate bed files.
+XNLs are likely either RNLs, which do not have unique motifs picked up by NLR-Annotator, or non-funcitonal/psuedogenes.
+Results are reported in separate bed files.

 3. intersect.sh